 - Be proactive: Things like the legal side are often overlooked.
 If you want a fast sale get ahead of the game and start preparing everything that needs to be done before you sell

 - Learn the lingo: Estate agents and property companies often talk about purchases, vendors, contracts and more in jargon you might not know.
 Get to know it as best you can

 How to avoid fast house sale scams

 Now you know your options it's time to put the wheels in motion.
-No doubt you'll find many companies like ourselves that provide fast house sale services.
-But be aware, some companies out there do not uphold the same standards as us, nor do they have a trustworthy reputation.
+No doubt you'll find many companies like ourselves but be aware, some companies out there do not uphold the same standards as us, nor do they have a trustworthy reputation.
 To ensure you aren't caught out by a fast house sale scam be sure to go through the following:

 - Ask the right questions: Ask plenty of questions whatever fast house sale company you choose.
 Some great questions to ask them and yourself are:

-- Is the quick house sale offer too good to be true?
+- Is the offer too good to be true?

 - How reputable are the company you're looking at?

 - How fast are they promising to sell?